wedesoft/aiscm/README.md

 ## Installation

-Finally you can install the stuff
+Finally you can install the software as follows

 ```Shell
 tar xzf aiscm-*.tar.gz